guimochi/advent_of_code2023/README.md

 It wasn’t challenging.
 Honestly, the most difficult part was naming all the variables to make them understandable.
 I had to perform multiple splits and I wanted to avoid using the same variable name for each one.
 The logic was quite straightforward.
 I created a dictionary with the color name as the key and the highest quantity found at once as the value.
 Then, I checked if any of these values were higher than the one given in the puzzle.
-Voilà!
+Voilà!<br>

 I was keen on making the code as clean as possible.
 I provided the type for almost every variable and tried to use as few hard-coded values as possible.
 I am quite pleased with the result.